Policy Framework

 If a University Policy Document is created or updated and is more restrictive than an existing Unit Policy Document, the University Policy Document is the controlling version.

-Existing University Policy Documents
+Mandatory Review of Existing University Policy Documents

-Units must ensure all legacy University Policy Documents meet the same three criteria when the content undergoes its next revision unless the Office of Ethics and Policy grants an exemption in writing per this Policy.
+Units must ensure all existing University Policy Documents meet the same criteria as new University Policy Documents when the content undergoes its next revision unless the Office of Ethics and Policy grants an exemption in writing per this Policy.

 Unit Policy Documents